 It also gives you a natural competitive advantage

-Most service-based people don’t want to learn how to build products.
+Most service-based people don’t want to learn how to move to products.
 Or they start with the infrastructure and quickly get bogged down in endless choices about which tech platforms to use.

 This means that most of your competitors aren’t doing it.
 99% of businesses will never make even a simple lead generation product that would maybe take a day to set up, let alone invest time in building a series of related products which work together as a product ecosystem.